-Consistent with subsection 17(5) of the Rule and Resource Management Guide 20 - Audit committees for Commonwealth entities and Commonwealth companies, the Accountable Authority, Chief Operations Officer, Chief Financial Officer, Chief Information Officer, Chief Risk Officer and Chief Internal Auditor must not be members of the Audit Committee but may attend meetings as advisors and/or observers, as determined by the Chair.
+Consistent with subsection 17(5) of the PGPA Rule and with the Guide, the Accountable Authority, Chief Operations Officer, Chief Financial Officer, Chief Information Officer, Chief Risk Officer and Chief Internal Auditor must not be members of the Audit Committee but may attend meetings as advisors and/or observers, as determined by the Chair.
 In addition, a member of the Clean Energy Regulator (the Regulator) may attend meetings as an advisor and/or observer.

-Representatives from the Australian National Audit Office and internal audit's contracted service provider(s) will not be members of the Audit Committee.
+Representatives from the Australian National Audit Office and from the agency's contracted internal audit service provider(s) will not be members of the Audit Committee.
 However, they may attend relevant Audit Committee meetings (in whole or in part) as observers, as determined by the Chair of the Audit Committee.

 Audit Committee members must not use or disclose information obtained by the Audit Committee except in meeting the committee's responsibilities, or unless expressly agreed by the Accountable Authority.